PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dependency, public API, or TensorFlow behavior.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Layout-recovery prefix result propagation implementation checkpoint

+`run_layout_recovery_prefix()` and its zero-argument lowerer helper now return the existing nineteen-slot tuple produced by `run_recovery_invocations()`.
+The sole direct pass-set-2 call retains it as `_layout_pass_set_2_layout_recovery_prefix_results` between the unchanged QLinear recovery and retained pre-add/mean/attention result.

+The direct tuple is unconsumed and observation-only.
+The independent first callback of the attention prefix now contributes the same nested tuple to its parent invocation; `run_layout_reshape_attention_recovery_prefix()` still discards the complete attention result.
+No new consumer, guard, summary, graph scan, fingerprint, child invocation, context, order, cleanup timing, dependency, public API, or TensorFlow import path was added.

+Implementation validation completed sequentially under `uv`:

+- layout and attention orchestration, QLinear boundary, all layout callback boundaries and direct child-owner contracts, architecture, and pass-efficiency coverage: `422 passed in 21.02s`
+- branch-changed broad suite: `1605 passed in 30.11s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only propagation does not claim a new model-corpus run.

+At resume, audit all three direct `_run_layout_reshape_attention_recovery_prefix()` calls and the complete fifteen-slot parent result now that its first slot contains the nested nineteen-slot layout tuple.
+Preserve each distinct production boundary and keep incomplete child summaries observation-only.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Direct SA/PA MirrorPad result retention implementation checkpoint

 The layout-option call now retains `_layout_opt_sa_pa_mirrorpad_stats`, and the